nperegrine/sublite/sublite-frontend/README.md

-> Improved Vue front-end for Sublite with type-safe Vuex implementation and many other improvements.
+> Nuxt 3 front-end for Sublite with Pinia store implementation.

 ## Demo